Safe, Affordable & Reliable

-It’s no secret that for many, gas is a preferred energy source for cooking – including the professionals!
-The blue flame comes up instantly and the heat is always so controllable, whether you’re cooking in your kitchen or outdoors on a natural gas barbecue.
+It’s no secret that for many, gas is a preferred energy source for cooking, including by the professionals - can you imagine a chef trying to cook the perfect steak using induction!
+A gas flame responds instantly and the heat is controllable, whether you’re cooking in your kitchen or outdoors on a natural gas barbecue.

-Our network of pipes delivers WA’s abundant natural gas reserves to Perth, Geraldton, Kalgoorlie and across the south west.
+Our network of over 14,500km of pipes deliver WA’s abundant natural gas reserves to Perth, Geraldton, Kalgoorlie and across the south west.

-Natural gas is one of the cleanest forms of non-renewable energy.
-In WA’s south-west natural gas produces less greenhouse gas than grid supplied electricity.**
+In WA, natural gas produces less greenhouse emissions than grid supplied electricity

 If you already have a gas heating system, make sure you service it regularly.
 Servicing can improve your heater’s performance and keep it running efficiently.